Duke-EJ-Lab/lab.tools/README.md

 2) Add documentation!!
 This chunk of texts should directly precede the function you've defined.
 This step is incredibly important so that other people can understand what your function does.
 It's got a few parts:
 * a title,
 * a description that gives a little more information on how the function works
-* @import a way to import any packages needed for that function to work
+* @import a way to import any packages needed for that function to work.
+A better practice (if you can figure out specifically which functions are needed) is to use @importFrom package function.
+This reduces warnings and errors if multiple packages imported have functions of the same name.
 * @param which defines what each parameter means
 * @return which lets the user know what the function will return
 * @export which lets the package know that it's external facing and a user should be able to use this function after importing the library.
 Probably the only time you wouldn't include export is if this is a helper function that you don't want users to be able to touch.